ignorantForager/ignorantForager.github.io/_posts/2025-02-28-query_cdr_logs.md

 ## Remaining Challenges

 This solution is about **75% automated** (98.7% of all stats are made up, this one included).
 The biggest remaining manual task is **downloading the CSV file**.
 Additionally, I still **import the data into Excel** for visualization, though I know Python has libraries for this.
-However, I lack the access to Python’s visualization tools, which is a limitation for now.
+However, I lack the access to Python’s visualization tools, which is an unfortunate limitation for now.

 ## Conclusion